 I was in Bath for the day, and walking through the streets of the hideous Southgate shopping mall, built of concrete with a facade of Bath Stone.
 Looking at the treeline I imagined the trees rushing through the mall like a tsunami, sweeping away the middle managers, executive assistants, and foolish shoppers.
-At the same time I imagined swifts, perhaps the most extraordinary and magical of birds, swooping down and shrieking at the fleeing office workers.
+At the same time, I imagined swifts, perhaps the most extraordinary and magical of birds, swooping down and shrieking at the fleeing office workers.
 It’s a fantasy I would really like to become fact – and in a way, it will.
 Because of climate disaster and the failure of capitalism systems begin to sunder.
 It will be a time of great hardship, but the future may be better if people realise that we must live with the world, not off it.